ychding11/DX11ComputeShaderForImageFilters/README.md

-## DX11ComputeShaderFilter
+## Image Effects

-9 Jan 2017
+9 Jan 2017 By ychding

 ## Overview
 - It serves as an image post effect demo framework.